- Each participant must have valid an Anime Expo badge.

 - Costumes should be self-contained and self-sufficient.
 Connections to electrical sockets will not be available.
 Please secure your own escort if you have a bulky costumes that might require an aid to move or see.
 We will do our best to make sure every contestant appears on stage.
 If the costume is bulky, please be aware that we may not be able to get the contestant on the stage, but we may still let them perform.
 Please be prepared to walk up 4-6 stairs in the event that a lift or ramp is not available.

-- Costumes that have previously won awards from a major convention (50,000 attendees or more) or costume contest are encouraged to compete in the Professional Division.
-Please contact the masquerade Department at firstname.lastname@example.org for inquiries.
+- Costumes that have previously won awards from a major convention (20,000 attendees or more) or costume contest are subject to review and must contact the masquerade Department at email@example.com when they apply AND must list their awards when applying.

 Masquerade participants can choose to do a group performance (dance, skit, color guard, etc...) or do a solo performance (monologue, color guard, dance, skit, etc...).
 Both solo and group performances are expected to be entertaining, while displaying the costume(s) and embodying the character(s).
 Please be aware that tech rehearsals will not be guaranteed.
 As such, please be sure to check through our technical requirements and guidelines to make sure that your audio and video files will play properly.